 If you run a small business, it is inevitable that you will eventually run into a client or customer who owes you money.
 Often, this is one of the most dreaded duties of any business owner.
 Past due invoices and past due payments are going to vary from situation to situation and from client to client.
 However, the same predicament always arises when you must chase a payment, how do you go about collecting money without damaging the relationships of current customers.

 Here are some professional ways to address late payments with your client:

 Keep in mind that these types of discussions are a necessary evil that must be dealt with by any successful business.
-In the event a late payment becomes severely delinquent, contact The Law Office of Douglas R. Johnson, P.C. to assist you in collection of your debt.
+In the event, a late payment becomes severely delinquent, contact The Law Office of Douglas R. Johnson, P.C. to assist you in the collection of your debt.